Woods or forests are homes to many plants and animal species. This lesson explains about the layers of a forest.

 This is the highest layer in the forest.
 All the grown-up trees are included in this layer.
 Woodland trees are mainly two types.

 What are deciduous trees?

-Trees which lose their leaves in the autumn and grow leaves the following spring.
+Trees which lose their leaves in the autumn and grow leaves the following spring are called deciduous trees.

 E.g. Oak, beech, larch, hickory etc.

 What are evergreen trees?

 Trees which produce and keep leaves all the year round are called evergreen trees.

 Beneath the woodland tree layer, shrub layer can be seen.
 Shrubs and small trees grow in the shrub layer.

 Herb layer can be seen underneath the shrub layer.
 Herbaceous plants (non-woody plants), ferns and some small flowering plants can be seen in this layer.